 TikTok’s E-Commerce Ambitions Dealt Blow as Indonesia Adds Curbs

-(Bloomberg) -- TikTok suffered a major setback to its online shopping ambitions after Indonesia introduced regulations that will curb its operations in its biggest e-commerce market.
+(Bloomberg) -- Sea Ltd. gained a further 5% after Indonesia introduced sweeping regulations that will curb arch-foe TikTok’s efforts in Southeast Asia’s biggest e-commerce arena.

 Most Read from Bloomberg